 Pale nail beds — aongestive heart failure, liver diseases or malnutrition.

-Bluish tint means the body isn’t getting enough oxygen — lung problem, such as emphysema, heart disease.
+Bluish tint means the body isn’t getting enough oxygen — lung problems, such as emphysema, heart disease.

 Puffy or inflamed nail fold (paronychia) — connective tissue disorder like lupus, or any other infection.